Vasanth2801/Intern-Week1-/README.md

 * Why to use it in Projects so we dont want create many scripts one script global accessible to all others
 * Drawbacks: In Complex or large projects is very difficult to handle and may confuse people
 * How to implemeent a UI menu and call it using GameManager Singleton Pattern and how the button on click event is working
 * Learned newly about audio system how it works in game and how to implement it
+* Learned how to add specific sound effects to when ceratin event happens like pressing dash for that event alone
+* How to make the game pause and resume when certain event is trigerred and how to pause and play the game music and sound

 Implementation(Step by Step)